CYBER SECURITY: NON-PROFIT

 - Cost of repair to network & forensics to determine root causes

 Find an Insurance Carrier that Provides More than Just Coverage

 At POWERNET, we will help you for free find a great insurance carrier.
 Always work with your insurance carrier to ensure that any procedural requirements for coverage are integrated into your final plan.
 Having appropriate cyber insurance coverage is just as important as having best practice-based policies and procedures in place.
-Partnering with the right insurance carrier can help you proactively improve their cyber security posture and reduce financial losses.
-Experienced carriers need to provide full breach risk management solutions to help your company prevail in the face of an inevitable security event.
+Partnering with the right insurance carrier can help SMBs proactively improve their cyber security posture and reduce financial losses.
+Experienced carriers need to provide full breach risk management solutions to help SMBs prevail in the face of an inevitable security event.

 POWERNET will work with owners and executive teams to help you be proactive against your cyber security risks.
 POWERNET has both hourly and retainer contract rates, if you are interested in our services, feel free to call us at our offices at 256-489-8425 with the type of service you need, or just fill out this form.